-Conjunctivitis, often referred to as pink eye, is a common condition that causes the inflammation of the surface of the eye, and the tissue that surrounds it.
+Conjunctivitis, often referred to as pink eye, is a common condition that causes inflammation of the surface of the eye, and the tissue that surrounds it.
 Conjunctivitis is the eye disease most commonly seen by general practitioners, and is estimated to represent approximately 1% of all consultations in primary care.

-The symptoms include sensations of pain, burning, and itchiness, and a red or pink appearance of the affected eye.
+The symptoms of conjunctivitis include sensations of pain, burning, and itchiness, and a red or pink appearance of the affected eye.
 There will also likely be mild swelling, as well as a light fluid discharge, which can dry and become crusty over night.
-This can cause the infected eye to become sealed closed in the morning, but this can be remedied with the application of a warm, damp cloth.
+This can cause the infected eye to become sealed closed in the morning, but this can be remedied with the application of a warm, damp clean cloth.

 Nearly all cases of conjunctivitis will clear up in one to two weeks time.
-In the even that the symptoms continue to worsen, or have not reduced in that period, it's possible that another condition is causing them, and that the diagnosis of conjunctivitis was inaccurate.
+In the event that the symptoms continue to worsen, or have not reduced in that period, it's possible that another condition is causing them, and that the diagnosis of conjunctivitis was inaccurate.
 Some fungal and microbial infections can exhibit similar symptoms at first, which may not differentiate themselves until sufficiently developed.
 It's always important to seek out professional medical attention any time there is an eye-related health problem.

 What Causes Conjunctivitis?